Efficient Image Restoration with State-Dependent Forward Diffusion: Forward-only Diffusion Probabilistic Models

-where $x_T = \mu$ and $\alpha_t = \expp^{-\int_{0}^t \theta_z \diff{z}}$ is a time-related coefficient decreasing from 1 to 0.
-This equation follows a similar interpolation as in flow matching~\cite{lipman2022flow} but with a special transportation path given by $\theta_t \, (\mu-x_t)$.
-We can then directly learn the drift, resulting in a conditional flow matching objective:
+which forms a similar transportation path as in flow matching but with a special velocity field given by $\theta_t \, (\mu-x_t)$.
+We can then learn the drift, resulting in a conditional flow matching objective:

-which is a deterministic form of stochastic flow matching~\eqref{eq:nflow_matching_obj}.
-In practice, we can directly learn the straight path $\mu - x_0$ and define the $\alpha$ schedule to be linear or even a constant, e.g. $\alpha_t=1$ for all time $t$, in which case our mean-reverting ODE naturally becomes rectified flow~\cite{liu2022flow} exactly.
-In other words, our primary FoD model can be regarded as a stochastic extension of flow matching models.
+which is a deterministic form of the stochastic flow matching in Eq.~\eqref{eq:nflow_matching_obj}.
+In practice, we can learn the target displacement $\mu - x_0$ directly and define the $\alpha$ schedule to be linear, i.e., decreasing from 1 to 0, in which case this mean-reverting ODE becomes flow matching with a straight-line path~\citep{lipman2022flow,liu2022flow} exactly.
+In other words, our primary FoD model can also be regarded as a stochastic extension of flow matching models.